SimpleAmericanAccent/saa-app-web/.github/ISSUE_TEMPLATE/please-do-not-open-issues.md

 ---
 name: Please do not open issues
+about:
-about: Not accepting external contributions.
+  Not accepting external contributions.
 Please do not open issues (they may be closed without response).
+See License.
 title: Please do not open issues
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 This repository is public so that hiring teams can review my work.